 Just a few residents know that Brescia’s Castle host the first public observatory in Italy!
 Positioned on San Marco bastion, Cidnea Observatory is a must-do for all astronomy enthusiasts: under its 3-metre dome there are projections while on the terrace there are mobile reflectors.
 There is also a room underneath for the observation of the sun.

-Located at the foot of the castle and recognised as one of the oldest urban vineyards in Europe, Vigneto Pusterla features centuries-old vines which in the 20th century produced a wine which won the gold medal at the Enologic Contest of Northern Italy.
 Still today, the vineyard produces wine and grappa, as well as jams and jelly candies using the fruits of native trees.
 One of the estimators of Pusterla wine was Winston Churchill.
 In 2007, the Slow Food Association awarded this vineyard in Brescia the title of “Historic Heritage of Agro-Food and Environmental Culture”.

 Thanks to Associazione Speleologica Bresciana, it is possible to participate in several excursions.
 These itineraries lead you to the discovery of water reserves, oil storage rooms, and various towers of the fortress.
 An exciting opportunity for adults and children alike.

-For those who love reenactments, every year on the first week of June Brescia’s Castle hosts Medieval Festival with the historic reenactment of the siege of Frederick II, a battle in which Brescia resisted with determination and persistence the attack of Barbarossa’s grandson.
-The initiative is organised by Confraternita del Leone brotherhood and allows spectators to learn about this important historic event directly in the beloved city castle.
+For those who love reenactments, every year in October Brescia’s Castle hosts Medieval Festival with the historic reenactment of the siege of Frederick II, a battle in which Brescia resisted with determination and persistence the attack of Barbarossa’s grandson.

 For more information about Brescia’s castle, visit Brescia Musei website.